Merit 25: Design

 The Merit 25 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim.
 It has a fractional sloop rig, a raked stem, a slightly reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 2900 lb and carries 1050 lb of ballast.

 The boat has a draft of 4.00 ft with the standard keel.
-The boat is normally fitted with a small outboard motor for docking and maneuvering.
 The fresh water tank has a capacity of 5 u.s.gal.

 The boat is normally fitted with a small 4 to 6 hp outboard motor for docking and maneuvering.

 Accommodations include a forward "V"-berth and two main cabin berths that extend under the cockpit to save space.
 The steel mast support is at the foot of the "V"-berth.
 The galley has a sink, plus an ice box used as a companionway step.
 A stove was a factory option.
 The portable head is located just aft of the "V"-berth and has a curtain for privacy.

 The boat has internally mast-mounted halyards, spinnaker-pole lift and outhaul, plus an internally-mounted reefing system.
 The 4:1 mainsheet traveler is mounted in the middle of the cockpit.
 A boom vang and Cunningham are standard equipment.
 The jib is controlled by two blocks on rails and two cockpit-mounted winches.
 Two additional winches are mounted on the cockpit roof got the halyards.

 The design has a PHRF racing average handicap of 171 with a high of 185 and low of 165.
 It has a hull speed of 5.99 kn.